textileio/community/docs/a-tour-of-textile.md

 Of course, passing all these hashes and keys around is a lot easier with a well designed UI.

-The command-line tool has a `chat` command that enters an interactive thread session in which participants can add and view messages.
+The command-line client has a `chat` command that enters an interactive thread session in which participants can add and view messages.
 Start a chat on your first peer.

 ```tab="cmd"
 textile chat --thread="12D3KooWExn4ut4RV2qHXFSiWb3AfhL2whB8vJgYpnDcmVCG7UBv"